First Officer Recruitment

 FAST - online assessment tool that gives an indication of an individual’s multi-tasking and learning potential.
 The assessment analyses physical and cognitive skill providing an overview of a candidate's breadth of skill and learning potential

 You will be advised by a member of the recruitment team if you have been successful at this stage and if so, invited to attend an assessment day.

 Your Recruitment Journey - Stage 2

-You will receive your assessment date via the recruitment team and you will be required to telephone or email to confirm or decline your attendance.
+You will receive your interview date via the recruitment team and you will be required to telephone or email to confirm or decline your attendance.

-We aim to offer a professional but yet enjoyable experience at our assessment days.
-Our assessment days are conducted by a team made up of members the pilot community and members of our head office HR Team and a whole day should be allowed.
-There will be plenty of opportunity through the day for you to ask any questions.
+We aim to offer a professional but yet enjoyable experience at our interviews.
+Our interviews are conducted by a team made up of members the pilot community and members of our head office HR Team.
+There will be plenty of opportunity on the day for you to ask any questions.

-A member of the recruitment team will let you know by email if you have been successful at the assessment day and invite you to the third and final stage.
+A member of the recruitment team will let you know by email if you have been successful at the interview and invite you to the third and final stage.

 Your Recruitment Journey - Stage 3